mikel072889/dogs-quiz-project2/README.md

             ![Hovered Button](docs/readme-images/hovered-button.jpg)

             * Correct answer clicked - when the correct answer is clicked by the user, the background color of the correct answer changes to green and all button's hover effect is disabled limiting the user to choose other options once an option is clicked.
-The background color the the wrong answers also goes darker to put emphasis that these are the wrong answers.
+The background color of the wrong answers also goes darker to put emphasis that these are the wrong answers.
 The correct answer background color is turned green to generate a positive feeling from the user.

             ![Correct Answer Button](docs/readme-images/correct-answer.jpg)